-It’s been a long tour, but at last we arrive at our final destination, Spoilbank Cemetery, named after the banks of spoil heaped nearby when the cutting for the now disused Ypres-Comines canal was originally dug.
+And so we arrive at the final destination of the first part of our Zillebeke tour, Spoilbank Cemetery, named after the banks of spoil heaped nearby when the cutting for the now disused Ypres-Comines canal was originally dug.
 520 men, one fifth of them unidentified, are buried here, the majority from between February 1915 and March 1918, although further burials were brought in from the surrounding battlefield after the war.

 Looking north east from near the cemetery entrance across a sodden Plot I, with Chester Farm Military Cemetery clearly visible just up the road in the background, as is the farm from which it takes its name.

 Despite its size, Spoilbank Cemetery comprises just two plots, with Plot I (pictured) being by far the largest.
 This view looks north.
 Here’s the CWGC cemetery plan:

 Near the cemetery entrance are two rows of facing headstones, special memorials to men ‘believed’ or, in one case, ‘known to be buried in this cemetery’.